 The dashboard shows the current status of the server, showcasing among other things, number of connected backends providers and managed buckets.

-On the left-hand side of the management console is the sidebar, which provides access to all principle management functions such as: Dashboard, Backends, Buckets, Sync Jobs, IAM, ZIDA, Logs, API Documentation and Orchesto System (Settings).
+On the left-hand side of the management console is the sidebar, which provides access to all principle management views such as: Dashboard, Backends, Virtual Regions, Virtual Buckets, IAM, Logs and Orchesto System (Settings).

 To connect a new storage provider, first access the backend management section by selecting Backends in the sidebar.
 Following this, select Add Backend to configure connection to a new storage provider.

 On the Backends page, you can connect to any number of storage providers, provided that you have access to the account credentials for the respective providers you wish to add.

 Orchesto supports the addition of backends over S3, Swift and Azure storage protocols.
 15+ common Public Cloud Service Providers are pre-integrated to Orchesto and Custom Private Clouds are supported as well.

 To access the virtual bucket and object browser, select Virtual Buckets in the sidebar.
 You will be presented with a management console where virtual buckets can be added to virtual regions.

 Orchesto supports several bucket-level operations, ranging from basic features such as creation and removal of buckets to more advanced operations such as live synchronisation / migration of buckets, gateway-side encryption, IAM bucket policies, bucket caching and object versioning.

 You can connect to any number of storage providers and make any combination of buckets available through the gateway.